 The capital Tunis has a wealth of history, including ancient medina and an archaeology museum, the Bardo, which exhibits Roman mosaics in a 15th century palace complex.
 Situated along Lake Tunis, just inland from the Mediterranean Sea’s Gulf of Tunis, the city is also home to the ruins of ancient Carthage, which sit in the northern suburbs.

-Alternatively, those seeking a dose of paradisiacal bliss during their Tunisia holidays should head to nearby Djerba.
+As well as a hive of activity, Tunisia is the ideal spot for relaxation with its sand and sea.
+In the luxurious resort of Hammamet there are manicured gardens, wide beaches and crystal-clear waters where you can totally unwind.
+Or for a dose of paradisiacal bliss, head to nearby Djerba.
 An idyllic spot in the south-east, this resort is famed for its stunning landscapes of palm trees and sand-swept beaches.
 The perfect destination to kick back and relax in, you’ll find plenty of sunshine here!
-Culture vultures should choose to stay in Sousse, the prime location to take in the sights of stunning mosques and fascinating archaeology

 If you prefer shopping to museums, you’ll revel in the experience of Nebeul Market.
 Hailed as North Africa’s largest street markets, you’ll find everything from chocolate to couscous readily available for you to sample.
 A beautiful showcase of colour, smells and flavours, this bustling market is a wonderful experience – just leave some room in your suitcase for souvenirs!